MarchCorbin/ideabox-boilerplate/README.md

 * Incorporate & iterate over arrays in order to filter what is being displayed
 * Craft code with clean style, using small functions that show trends toward DRYness and SRP

+For this project, we’ll be increasingly thinking about the “data model” and “DOM model” as separate entities.
+We’ll be using:
+JSON and `localStorage` to persist data on page reload. vanilla JavaScript to manage client-side interactions.
+Your entire application will consist of one HTML page or template.
+You will have two JavaScript files, for now:
+1. An `idea.js` file that contains an `Idea` class.
+  * `Idea` methods must include, but are not limited to:
+    1. `constructor`
+    2. `saveToStorage` (should only have one job which is to save the instance to storage)
+    3. `deleteFromStorage`
+    4. `updateIdea` (should be able to update the idea’s title, body, or starred state)
+2. A `main.js` file that contains all DOM related JavaScript.
+NOTE: The idea.js file  must be the first script in your HTML so that your main.js file has access to your Idea class.
+Data Model
+ An idea has an id, title, body, and star.
+The id should be a unique identifier.
+(Note: generating a random number does NOT guarantee it will be unique) title and body are strings star is a boolean
+Each idea should be created as an object instance of the Idea class.
+Once an idea object is created, all that data can be used to update the DOM.
+That object should also be added to a list of all the ideas your application currently has.
+This should probably be a global variable in your main.js.

 ## Setup

 - Complete a DTR